kyma-project/community/governance.md

 ### Create a decision record

 [Create an issue](https://github.com/kyma-project/community/issues/new/choose) and choose the **Decision record** template.
 Provide the information as requested in the template and set the issue label to `decision`.
 The issue can contain all necessary information, reference a document, or an open pull request with a more detailed proposal.
 Additionally, set the corresponding WG or SIG label such as `sig/core`.

-> **NOTE:** In some cases, a `decision` label is set for an existing issue during the [triage](./issues-workflow.md), which indicates the need for a decision.
+> **NOTE:** In some cases, the `decision` label is set for an existing issue during the [triage](./issues-workflow.md), which indicates the need for a decision.
 In this case, use the [**Decision record** template](./.github/ISSUE_TEMPLATE/decision-record.md) and copy it to the issue description accordingly.

 ### Reach a consensus